 O God, Transform My All | Repentant and Blessed

 I don’t really know how the idea for this weave came about, except that I was praying about something related to the Beatitudes one day and another day I was praying about something related to Psalm 51 and another day I was praying about a post…and then this happened.

 So, thank you God.
-I’m sorry for the clumsy execution.
+I’m sorry for any clumsy execution.

 One of the most striking points about contemplating the Beatitudes in context of Psalm 51, to me, is how closely repentance ties to the blessings Christ tells us about.
 In looking at what it takes to be poor in spirit, mourning, meek, and so on, we find that turning to God leads to these, which leads to the blessings.

 But, we cannot serve two masters (Luke 16:13), so we must break free from our sin, from the pollution that entangles (2 Pet.
 2:20).
-Here, we exercise our free will, orienting ourselves to Him.
+Here, we exercise our free will, orienting ourselves to Him, towards how we were made.
 As long as we choose to remain open to Him, He takes care of the rest.

 We can accomplish this step by repentance — by taking accountability for our transgressions, we open ourselves to thorough washing, that a clean heart may be created and a right spirit renewed by His mercy (from Ps.
 51).

 I would posit that repentance is easier to grasp when we “set our affection on things above, not on things on the earth” (Col. 3:2).
 This is where Christ through the Beatitudes guides us to the next step after Psalm 51.